 When Downsizing Makes Sense

 Downsizing is the right choice if you genuinely want to move — not if you feel forced to.
 If maintaining your current home has become physically difficult, if you want to be closer to family in another city, or if your home is simply too large for your needs, then selling makes sense on its own merits.
-But if the only reason you are considering downsizing is to access cash, a reverse mortgage may be a better fit.
+But if the only reason you are considering downsizing is to access cash, a reverse mortgage may be a better fit — it lets you stay in your home while accessing your equity.

 5. Private Mortgage or Mortgage Investment Corporation (MIC)